Supervisor Cluster Deployment Stuck at "Installed and Started Kubernetes Node Agent on the ESXi Host"

 Ensure that all ESXi hosts for the Supervisor Cluster are in compliance with vSphere Lifecycle Manager.

-While logged into the vSphere web UI from your web browser of choice:
+While logged into the vSphere web UI:

 1. Navigate to the affected Cluster and click on the Updates tab